- Hepatitis A facts*

 - What causes hepatitis A?

-- How can I avoid getting hepatitis A?
+- How can I protect myself from hepatitis A infection?

 Hepatitis A facts*